nasim-pro/handy/README.md

 # Handy Utility App

 `handy` is a simple command-line utility for managing items stored in a JSON file.
-You can add, remove, and search for items with ease.
+You can add, remove, and search for items with ease in a terminal.

 ---